 You can claim for any insurance policy for your business, for example, professional indemnity insurance or public liability insurance.
-Find out more about Small Business Insurance and you can even get a discounted quote as a Crunch client or Crunch Chorus member from within your Crunch software.
+Find out more about Small Business Insurance and you can even get a discounted quote as a Crunch client or Crunch Chorus member.

 Business mileage expenses

 If you’ve used your personal car or van to get to a temporary place of work and paid for the fuel personally, you’re entitled to get this back from your company.
 You can even claim mileage expenses if you ride a bike.
 But no matter how you travel you cannot claim for miles commuting to your regular workplace.